fdasilva59/Datascience-Sandbox-Installation/README.md

    ```
    *  *setup-server.sh* is the main installation script.
 (Note : A user account will be created.
 By default it is named hduser (in group: haddoop) The user login ID and group are defined in a variable at the begining of the script if you want to change it.
 You will be prompted by the install script to define the password of this user login)
    *  the *install* directory contains aditional scripts and configuration files to be restored/installed
-   *  Optional / Not available in this github repository : you can create a *install/perso* sub-directory wher you can store your own archive of *.ssh/* directory for your 'default' user login if you want to later automate the restoration of your ssh keys for that user.
+   *  Optional / Not available in this github repository : you can create a *install/perso* sub-directory where you can store your own archive of *.ssh/* directory for your 'default' user login if you want to later automate the restoration of your ssh keys for that user.
 If no *install/perso/ssh.tar* archive exists, the script will generate new ssh keys for the new user login being created by the script, otherwise it will restore its keys from that tar archive).

    *  Optional / Not available in this github repository : if your server has a *Nvidia graphic card (the script is written for the GTX1080)*, you can create a *install/nvidia* sub-directory to downaload/store the required Nvidia installers  described abobe so that the installation script can find them.